alphagov/govuk-frontend/docs/releasing/publishing-a-pre-release.md

 - [work on developing a component or pattern](https://design-system.service.gov.uk/community/develop-a-component-or-pattern/) for the GOV.UK Design System
 - want to trial an experimental feature (guidance on trialing experimental features is in development)

-> **Warning** Your projects should never depend on a pre-released GOV.UK Frontend package.
-This is because someone could remove the GitHub branch containing the pre-release package at any time.
-For this reason, never use a pre-released package in a production setting.
+> **Warning** Never use a pre-release GOV.UK Frontend package in a production setting.

 ## What happens when you pre-release GOV.UK Frontend

-When you pre-release GOV.UK Frontend, this creates a GitHub branch.
-This branch contains the GOV.UK Frontend [`/packages/govuk-frontend`](/packages/govuk-frontend) directory with your trial changes.
+When you pre-release GOV.UK Frontend, this publishes a package to npm with the `@beta` tag.
+This package contains the GOV.UK Frontend [`/packages/govuk-frontend`](/packages/govuk-frontend) directory with your trial changes.

-Projects can point to this branch in their package.json, instead of to the published [GOV.UK Frontend npm package](https://www.npmjs.com/package/govuk-frontend).
-No changes are published to the GOV.UK Frontend npm package as part of this process.
+Projects can install `govuk-frontend@beta` in their package.json alongside other [GOV.UK Frontend npm package](https://www.npmjs.com/package/govuk-frontend) releases.

 ## Publish a pre-release